taikedz/shell-up/implementation.md

 ## Main pre-processor sequence

-`shup build [-d OUT] FILE` will do the following:
+`shup build [-o OUT] FILE` will do the following:

 * Take the main file name from argument FILE
-* if OUT is specified, create the file and prepare it for writing
+* if OUT is specified, create the file (and parent folders) and prepare it for writing
 * process line-by-line, inspecting for file macros and syntax macros, and writing other lines to output
 * when a file macro is found
     * derive the absolute and canonical file path for each file macro
-    * if seen and macros is '#%include', skip
+    * if seen and macros is `#%include`, skip
-    * else if not seen or if macro is '#%insert'
+    * else if not seen or if macro is `#%insert`
         * register the absolute and canonical file path
         * recurse into this file
     * write the result to output
 * when a syntax macro is found
     * perform the transformation and write to output

+`shup run FILE -- [ARGS ...]` will collate the script, and execute it with the specified arguments directly passed down

 ## File macros

 There are two macros for pulling in external files ("file import"):

-* `#%include TARGET` will include the target file contents if and only if the file has not been seen by any file macro
+* `#%include TARGET` will include the target file contents if and only if the file has not been seen by either of `insert` or `include` macros
 * `#%insert TARGET` will include the target file contents any time `#%insert` has been seen

 Both macros push the file contents through the pre-processor.

-## Import targets
+### shup-file

+Inclusion resolution is done from a home "shup-file" at `~/.config/shell-up/shup.paths`, or from a path specified in a local shup-file at `./shup.paths` (ignoring the general location unless its first line is `#%add`)

+* this is a file of absolute directory paths, not necessarily canonical
+* one path per line, empty lines and `#` comment lines accepted
+* the locations are all directories
+* the locations are searched first-to-last to resolve the include/insert target

+## Explicit Resolution vars

 Script can define its own import targets.
-By default, "$BBPATH" is used from environment to resolve paths.
-These special vars cause the resolution to ignore BBPATH and instead opt for the specific location
+These special vars cause the resolution to ignore shup-file sources, and instead opt for the specific location only.

 * `%TOPD` - the directory containing the main file being processed
     * e.g. For `shup .../path/to/file.sh` , we have `TOPD` set to `.../path/to`